 The Rev. Christopher Craun

 2020 Constitution and Canons - the fundamental document by which a diocese functions with regulations and rules for implementation and structure

-Episcopal Diocese of Oregon Policies and Procedures Manual (revised December 2020) - guidelines, procedures, best practices and diocesan policies, offered to congregations as helpful sources of information on a wide range of church matters
+Episcopal Diocese of Oregon Policies and Procedures Manual (revised December 2020) This manual is currently under review.
+For specific questions please contact our Diocesan office.
+For - guidelines, procedures, best practices and diocesan policies, offered to congregations as helpful sources of information on a wide range of church matters

-The Licensed Ministries Manual - to aid baptized persons who wish to serve in one of specific ministries requiring a license to discern and describe their ministry, in prayerful collaboration with their clergy
+The Licensed Ministries Manual This manual is currently under review.
+For specific questions please contact our Diocesan office. - to aid baptized persons who wish to serve in one of the specific ministries requiring a license to discern and describe their ministry, in prayerful collaboration with their clergy

 Safe Church - policies and procedures to help people recognize, report, and, perhaps most importantly, prevent abuse and neglect of our children and youth.

 Vestry BAC Treasurers Workshop Booklet 2021 – a source of information, examples, and resources for congregational leadership